raiworkgit/Software-QA-Portfolio/README.md

 It demonstrates my QA work across different systems, focusing on defect reporting, test case execution, and validation of application behavior.

 ---
+## Repository Structure

+- bug-reports/ → Documented defects from different projects
+- test-cases/ → Manual test cases and test scenarios
+- evidence/ → Screenshots and screen recordings used for validation
+- resume/ → Copy of QA resume

+---
+## Projects Overview

+### Section-L (Maintenance & Support Module)
+Section-L is a hotel booking platform designed for managing apartment-style accommodations with hotel-like services.
+It supports booking and stay management for fully furnished units that include amenities such as kitchen facilities and in-room utilities.

+Work: Identified and documented a defect, created structured bug reports with reproduction steps and supporting evidence, and assisted on UAT execution.

+### Coden Portal
+Coden Portal is a web-based application designed to manage structured content and user-facing features within a centralized system.
+It includes multiple functional modules such as authentication, content management, and user interaction workflows.

+Work: Created and executed manual test cases for key modules.
+Documented functional issues and validated system behavior across different scenarios.

+### Refuel Driver Platform
+Refuel Driver Platform is a driver-facing application that supports operational workflows such as task handling, status updates, and daily activity management within a transport or delivery-based system.

+Work: Performed manual testing, including functional validation of key features, UI behavior checks, and basic usability testing.
+Logged issues observed during testing and verified system responses against expected behavior.

+---

 ## Notes on Documentation